Urachal cysts are one of the manifestations of the spectrum of congenital urachal remnant abnormalities.

 Treatment and prognosis

-Treatment consists of IV antibiotic therapy and surgical excision.
+Treatment of a urachal cyst may involve IV antibiotic therapy and/or surgical excision.
 Drainage is usually associated with a high rate of relapse.
 Sometimes it is advisable to drain the cyst contents before its excision.

 - 1. Berrocal T, López-pereira P, Arjonilla A et-al. Anomalies of the distal ureter, bladder, and urethra in children: embryologic, radiologic, and pathologic features.
 Radiographics.
 22 (5): 1139-64.
 Radiographics (full text) - Pubmed citation